The Inward Investment and International Taxation Review: Japan

 A foreign company will be considered to have a fiscal presence for purposes of Japanese tax if it has a PE in Japan, such as a fixed place of business (branch PE), building or site (building PE), or a person who is predominantly based in Japan to act on the corporation's behalf (agent PE).
 Several factors are relevant in determining whether a PE exists.
 For example, in determining whether a foreign company has a PE in Japan, relevant factors include, inter alia, whether the corporation's business is conducted at such a fixed place.

-The definition of PE has been amended for the financial years beginning on or after 1 January 2019 to align it with the Organisation for Economic Co-operation and Development (OECD) Model Tax Convention on Income and on Capital (OECD Model Convention) 2017.
+The definition of PE has been amended for the financial years beginning on or after 1 January 2019 to align it with the OECD Model Tax Convention on Income and on Capital (OECD Model Convention) 2017.
 In addition, the most notable new rule is that the definition of PE under domestic tax law will be overwritten by the definition of PE under a relevant tax treaty applicable to a foreign company if the definition under the relevant treaty is different from that of domestic tax law.
-The other major amendments to domestic tax law include the following:
+The other major amendments to domestic tax law include the following.

 - After the amendments to the definition of agent PE, agent PE will include not only a person who has an authority to conclude a contract in Japan on behalf of the foreign company but also a person who plays a principal role continuously in concluding a contract in Japan on its behalf.
 However, an agent of a foreign company will not be considered as PE if the agent is 'independent' from the foreign company and acts in the ordinary course of its business unless the agent acts only on behalf of one or more related parties.